inveniosoftware/invenio/CONTRIBUTING.rst

 - Do write documentation.
 We all love well-documented frameworks, right?
 - Run tests locally using ``run-tests.sh`` script.
-- Make sure you have the rights if you include third-party code (and do credit the orignial creator).
+- Make sure you have the rights if you include third-party code (and do credit the original creator).
 Note, you cannot include GPL or AGPL licensed code.
   LGPL and other more permissive open source license or fine.
 - Green light on all GitHub status checks is required in order to merge your PR.